Top 13+ Famous Wonders Of India That You Must Visit [Updated 2024]

 Famous Wonders Of India

-India is full of cultural and historic heritages, monuments, and national parks.
+India has cultural and historic heritages, monuments, and national parks.
 Here is the list of the top 10 wonders of India that you must visit.
-Some of them are also marked as UNESCO world heritage sites.
+Some of them are also UNESCO World Heritage Sites.

 Further, thanks to numerous government schemes and a development in the infrastructure, India has shown significant progress in the worldwide tourism scenario.
 The Travel and Tourism Development Index (TTDI) 2024 shows India’s 39th position among the 119 countries.